deewilcox/manager-readme/README.md

 Sometimes we get out of alignment.

-Systems and processes
+Systems and processes.

-Processes and people
+Processes and people.

-People and systems
+People and systems.

 If you see this happening, tell someone.
 Let's find a way to fix the breakdown.

 ## How to Interpret My Calendar
 My calendar can look crazy, and it can fill up really fast.
 Take my word for it - you are my top priority.
 If you need to talk, book some time on my calendar, or message me on ~Slack~Teams, or stop me in the hallway.
 Let's find some time.

 ## Performance
 I measure performance by effort, effectiveness, and cultural fit.
 I don't believe in surprising people, so if I have critical feedback to provide to you, we'll do that in our morning stand-ups and in our 1:1s.
 If you haven't received feedback from me, assume we're good.
 If you have a nudge something is off, ask me.